Places to Eat Sushi in Brisbane with Kids

 - Sides (expect soy sauce for dipping, Japanese mayonnaise, pickled ginger and the super hot wasabi paste)

-If kids know what to expect before they go to a sushi restaurant it can help them to feel comfortable with the options available.
+If kids know what to expect before they go to a sushi restaurant it can help them feel comfortable with the options available.
 It can also get them excited to try new things.

 Where are the best places to eat sushi in Brisbane?